Tuesday, November 28, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 The biggest change with the arrival of the original Linksys Velop is the introduction of the Linksys mobile app (for Android and iOS) as an alternative and optional way to handle the hardware in addition to the local web user interface.

-Like the interface, the app can work locally independently from Linksys.
-However, when associated with a Linksys Smart Wi-Fi account, you can use it when you're out and about.
+Like the interface, the app can work independently from Linksys when used within the local network.
+However, when associated with a Linksys Smart Wi-Fi account, you can use it when you’re out and about.

 That's been the case, even today, with a few changes.
 Since the arrival of Wi-Fi 6, Linksys has had a new approach with two notable developments.